How to Dehydrate Apricots

 Dehydrated Apricots in a bowl

-You can also dehydrated canned apricot, but rinse off the syrup.
-See FAQ coming up as to why.
+You can also dehydrate canned apricot, but rinse off the syrup.
+See the FAQ below...

 How long does it take to dehydrate apricots?